-If you default on your car loan, the car loan lender has the right to repossess and sell your car because your car is the collateral for the loan.
-(To learn more about when and why this happens, see our Car Repossession topic area.)
-However, unless the loan papers you signed state otherwise, the creditor does not have a right to keep or sell any other property.
+If you default on your car loan, the lender has the right to repossess and sell your vehicle because your car is the collateral for the loan.
+But unless the loan papers you signed state otherwise, the creditor doesn't have a right to keep or sell any other property.
 The creditor must also use reasonable care to prevent others from causing loss or damage to your belongings.
 So, you have a right to get your personal belongings back.
 However, this right is not without some limits.